MicrosoftDocs/quantum-docs/articles/how-to-manage-quantum-workspaces-with-the-azure-cli.md

 > [!TIP]
 > If want to see which providers give free credit, use the `--autoadd-only` parameter, for example: `az quantum offerings list --autoadd-only -l westus -o table`
+> As mentioned above, those providers are automatically added to your workspace.
+You do not need to specify them with the `-r` parameter.

 1. Once you determine the provider and plan to include in your workspace, you can review terms using the `show-terms` command (adding your **MyProviderID** and **MyPlan** as example values):